 Name: JUDY HERBSTMAN, YLC Board Co-Chair

-Bio: Judy Herbstman is a project manager at Douglaston Development, developing affordable housing in New York City.
+Bio: Judy Herbstman is the Director of Housing Development at Settlement Housing Fund, a nonprofit affordable housing developer in New York City.
 Judy earned her BA from Harvard University, her MBA from NYU Stern, and her MPA from NYU Wagner.

 Name: ERIN LONGBOTHUM, YLC Board Co-Chair